LatestJuly 28Council straw-voted revisions to the draft; the updated ordinance is expected in August. See what changed

 The expected path, per the council record:

 3. Adoption after a second reading.
 Santa Barbara ordinances are adopted at a second reading, typically about two weeks after introduction (the moratorium's own path: introduced January 13, adopted January 27, effective 30 days later).
+The Just Cause/Ellis Act companion ordinance follows roughly a month behind the rent ordinance, with both to be in place before launch.

 If adoption slips past year-end, the moratorium still expires December 31, 2026 by its own sunset.